nicolargo/glances/README.rst

     $ cd glances-*
     # python setup.py install

+*Note*:

-*Note*: On Debian/Ubuntu, you need to install first the `python-dev` package.
+On Debian/Ubuntu, you need to install first the *python-dev* package.

+On CentOS/Fedora, you need to install first the *python-devel* package (from the EPEL repository).

 Puppet
 ------